landonturner/lturner.net/source/blog/creating-a-blog.md

 jstransformers, etc) into dev dependencies.

 Lets wrap our awesome blog post in html.
-Create a folder named `layouts` and start writing our handlebars template.
+Create a folder named `layouts` and start writing our handlebars layout.
 We have two fields here that we will address in a moment in our markdown file.
 Notice that content has three curlies, because we do not want the content HTML encoded.
 The title should be html encoded, so we use two curlies.